-When certain labels like boyfriend, girlfriend or any other come into the equation, a commitment-phobic looks for an exit strategy
+When certain labels like a boyfriend, girlfriend, or any other come into the equation, a commitment-phobic looks for an exit strategy

 3. Not reaching the finish line

-Not being able to complete projects and leaving them halfway highlights a person’s ability to not being able to make decisions.
-This trait is seen in people who have commitment phobia.
+Not being able to complete projects and leaving them halfway highlights a person’s ability to not be able to make decisions.
+This trait is seen in people who have commitment issues.

 4. The future

-You will find people with the fear of commitment getting panicky or dismissive when you will talk about future plans.
+You will find people with commitment problems getting panicky or dismissive when you will talk about future plans.
 Talking about, ‘Growing old together,’ ‘Moving in together,’ is never easy with these people.
-They either will distract you from the topic or will not be interested in catering such thoughts.
+They either will distract you from the topic or will not be interested in catering to such thoughts.

 It isn’t specified to couples only.
-A person with commitment phobia will try to run away from any conversation that include the future even if it’s something as simple as going to the movies.
+A person with commitment issues will try to run away from any conversation that includes the future, even if it’s something as simple as going to the movies.

 5. They don’t like change

-People with the fear of commitment will not cater to changes that well.
+People with commitment issues will not cater to changes that well.
 They will freak out if any minor change comes up, be it labeling the relationship.
 They like things running the usual way.